Shaping the future of military construction through innovation and partnerships

 |0

-This work, Shaping the future of military construction through innovation and partnerships [Image 2 of 2], by Kelsie Hall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shaping the future of military construction through innovation and partnerships, by Kelsie Hall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.